D7ry/PayloadInterpreter/README.md

 set the actor to ghost(invincible).
 If the argument is false, "unghost" the character, and vice versa. <br/>
 `@SETGHOST|(bool)isghost`<br/>

-I'm working on more methods.
+I'm working on adding many more methods.
 Don't hesitate to let me know if you want to do anything specific through payload.